 The transmission helps to determine at what speed your vehicle should move.
 It also controls the amount of power that should be sent to the wheels.
-Hardly will you ever notice the shift between gears when driving your car but, if you do, your vehicle could have one or more automatic transmission problems.
+You’ll probably hardly notice the shift between gears when driving your car, but if you do your vehicle could have one or more automatic transmission problems.
 If you notice your transmission slipping or jerking, you should get the issue diagnosed right away.

 1. Low Transmission Fluid

 The transmission fluid helps to lubricate moving parts, facilitate gear shifts, and cools the transmission.
 Like other automotive fluids, it ages and loses its frictional properties.
 It can also run low especially if there’s a leak.
 To check the fluid, make sure the engine is running at its operating temperature.

 You can tell a lot by taking a look at your transmission fluid.
 If it’s low, it will cause a deficiency in the hydraulic pressure needed to shift the gears.
 A burnt smell in the fluid is also a sign that your transmission is overheating or damaged.
 You’ll need to pull out the transmission to see what could be wrong.
 Simply draining out the fluid and filling it up will not fix the problem.

 2. Vibrations and a Jerking Transmission